bschulz81/AcceleratedLinearAlgebra/README.md

 ```

-Hy now, this is still preliminary.
+By now, this is still preliminary.

 The parser currently creates too many temporaries.